top of page

 By early summer, all the adult females have laid their eggs and they die.
 The eggs spend the summer developing into new bees, and by fall they are fully mature bees in newly spun cocoons still in the same nesting tubes.
 They then hibernate all winter and wait for the signs of spring that will have them emerge in your garden.
 In other words, every year you will see the children of the bees you had the previous year.
 The colony should continue to grow every year as long as they have holes to lay their eggs into and pollen with which to provision the egg chambers.

-~ The Following Calendar Will Assist You in Your Beekeeping ~
+~ The Following Calendar Will Assist You in Your OMB hosting ~

 February